hipages/php-fpm_exporter/README.md

 * https://bugs.php.net/bug.php?id=76003
 * https://stackoverflow.com/questions/48961556/can-active-processes-be-larger-than-max-children-for-php-fpm

+### PHP Opcache statistics

+`php-fpm_exporter` supports collecting PHP opcache statistics through a small helper PHP script.
+Copy the `opcache_stats.php` to a location on your server and enable the metrics by defining `--phpfpm.opcache-script-path /path/to/opcache_stats.php`.

+`php-fpm_exporter` will then include metrics about opcache memory usage and cache efficiency.

 ### CLI Examples

 * Retrieve information from PHP-FPM running on `127.0.0.1:9000` with status endpoint being `/status`